PHYS3888/Tutorial_AstroClassification/README.md

 end
 ```

-Compute your two features for each of these five stars, storing your results as a `newStarFeatures` matrix.
+Compute your two features for both of these stars, storing your results as a `newStarFeatures` matrix.

 Plot the new stars in your two-dimensional feature space, including the class boundaries trained above (`gridPredictions`).